 A common method for hunting black bears in heavily wooded and thick country is over bait, where legal.
 Bears have an incredible appetite and coupled with their amazing sense of smell they can be baited into tree stand and ground blind setups.
 Many times the timber tracks of the North are too dense to accomplish any type of spotting past fifty yards.
 If the area is an acitve logging area or has recently been logged, clear cuts and the reprod areas are good spots to spot bears.
 These heavily forested areas are fantastic bear habitat, and are successfully hunted over bait.
 Keep in mind, sitting over bait is not a guarantee to fill your tag, follow these tips to increase your chances on the stand.

 - Hunt an active bait– It may seem obvious, but when you put in the time on stand make sure you’re hunting an active bait.
-Bait stations for bear hunting should be along travel corridors in areas that bears are known to travel. are vital tools to use over bait stations to determine bear activity and to pattern bears on the bait.
+Bait stations for bear hunting should be along travel corridors in areas that bears are known to travel.
+Game cameras are vital tools to use over bait stations to determine bear activity and to pattern bears on the bait.

 - Hunt to the bait–Approach the bait and stand as if there is a bear already there.
 Although bears are typically most active in the late afternoon and evening, it is not uncommon for bears to visit baits earlier in the day.
 Using the wind to your advantage, come into the bait ready to make a shot.